 Pucker up those lips because they’ll be looking all smooth and glossy in no time.
 How?
 By DIY lip masks, of course.

 Yes, inject some fun into your lip care regimen by making your own lip mask.
 Why go to the store and buy one when you can craft one that can suit your taste and lip needs?
+I promise, they’re super easy to make and most of these can be found with things you already own.

 Say goodbye to cracked lips and follow these DIY lip masks that you can whip up at home.
 You can choose from exfoliating, moisturizing, overnight, or gel lip masks!